BBO-repo/cpp-plot-cvplot-automatic-dependency/README.md

 # How to use
 clone the repo in your desired folder ex: cvdemo
-> git clone https://github.com/BBO-repo/cpp-opencv-cmake-superbuild.git cvdemo</br>
+> git clone https://github.com/BBO-repo/cpp-plot-cvplot-automatic-dependency.git CvPlotDemo</br>
-> cd cvdemo
+> cd CvPlotDemo

 run the cmake configuration to generate makefiles in the folder cvdemo/build
 > cmake -S . -B build